ffyu/Kaggle-Prudential-Life-Insurance-Assesment/README.md

 **- Day 4:**

-1) Focus on a couple of modeling methods that outporm others
+1) Focus on a couple of modeling methods that outperform others

 2) Grid-search for good set of parameters